 Many webshops do not even measure anything today, only the number of visitors and the number of people they bought.
 That’s it.
-They do not follow the movement of visitors, they do not know which side they are going to miss, where they can not navigate and so on.
+They do not follow the movement of visitors, they do not know which side they are going to miss, where they cannot navigate and so on.
 There is a big difference between what you think is going on your website and what users see.
-“Unfortunately”, it only matters what people see, not what you do.
-Sophisticated web analytics tools can point to the habits of your visitors, potential buyers, and the characteristics of what and how to buy.
+“Unfortunately”, it only matters what people see, not what you think.
+Sophisticated web analytics tools can point to the habits of your visitors, potential buyers, and the characteristics of purchasing methods.

 |UX and UI require lots of data.

-It is equally important as making the website catchy for the eyes.
+It is just as important as making the website catchy for the eyes.
 If there is no feedback, people don’t know what is happening.
-We live in an information-hungry world, where decisions are made – and can change – within a few seconds.
-So what happens when people click all around without you giving them a proper feedback about what happened?
-They stop and hesitate, or even worse, they just bounce right off and go elsewhere.
+We live in an information-hungry world where decisions are made – and can change – within a few seconds.
+So, what happens when people click all around without you giving them a proper feedback about the happenings?
+They stop and hesitate, or even worse, they just back off and go elsewhere.